-Outside assignments 40%
+Outside writing assignments 35%

-In-class assignments and quizzes 20%
+In-class writing, quizzes, attendance+ 15%

+Smaller assignments, news reading log 15%

-Mid-Term Exam 10%
+Mid-Term Exam 15%

 Final project 20%

-Attendance/Punctuality/Professionalism 10%

-Grading scale

-Assignments will be graded on a point system.
+Grade scale: Assignments will be graded on a point system.
 At the end of the semester, the cumulative points will be converted into a letter grade based on the following scale: A 94-100%; A- 90-93%; B+ 87-89%; B 84-86%; B- 80-83%; C+ 77-79%; C 74-76%; C- 70-73%; D+ 67-69%; D 64-66%

-Loyola does not recognize a grade of D-, so a grade below 64% is failing.
+- > Loyola does not recognize a grade of D-, so a grade below 64% is failing.

-➤ There may be opportunities for extra credit in some categories, but the total you can earn in each category is capped at 100% of the total points for that category.
+- There may be opportunities for extra credit in some categories, but the total you can earn in each category is capped at 100% of the total points for that category.

+Assignments: Assignment instructions will be distributed in hard copy and available electronically on Sakai.
+Assignment will be designated by category: OWR (outside writing); IC (in-class writing); SA (smaller assignments).
+Be sure to read the instructions carefully and ask for clarification as necessary, to complete assignments as instructed.

+News Reading Log: To encourage your engagement with news and professional journalistic writing, you will have an ongoing assignment throughout the semester to read at least five news stories a week and to keep a log of the stories and sources.
+Additional instructions will be distributed separately.

 Other writing and grade considerations: